TDDB68 Concurrent programming and Operating Systems

 Deadlines

-Note that the entire lab series (labs 0-6) must have been approved by the lab assistant by the time of the deadline.
+Note that the entire lab series (labs 0-6) must have been approved by the lab assistant by the time of the final deadline.
 This means that if you demonstrate on the last day and have flaws in the solution, then you will not make the deadline.

 If you pass the demonstration, meaning you code seem to work sufficiently good and you seem knowledgeable, you may still be asked to fix something after our inspection of your code.
 In this case you have 7 days and one shot at submitting the rectified code and still retain the bonus.
 The clock start ticking once you are notified of the issues.

 If you haven't passed the labs by the time of the final deadline, you will have to wait until the retake period in June or August do demonstrate your solution.
 After August, the next time to demonstrate will be during the next instance of the course next year.
+Demonstrations in June or August must be scheduled with the course assistant well in advance.

 Lab documentation